 Students aged 9-12 in Wolverhampton and across the West Midlands have been voting for their favourite titles in the Wolverhampton Children’s Book Award 2019.
-Based on children’s votes, the longlist has been whittled down to the six most popular children’s books of the year.
+Based on children’s votes, the longlist has been whittled down to the seven most popular children’s books of the year.
 The shortlist comprises of:

 Introducing the shortlisted authors:

 Born in London in 1985, Humza is an author, comedian and YouTube Creator for Change ambassador.
 His debut book Little Badman and the Invasion of the Killer Aunties sees eleven-year-old rapper Humza Khan’s bid for fame and glory hindered by the disappearance of his teachers, with a group of aunties taking their place.
 When they interfere with his musical ambitions, Humza and his friends go on the hunt for the truth.